 Mark Latham under fire for Triple M podcast describing domestic violence as ‘coping mechanism’ (22 January 2016) with related reddit discussion threads here and here

 Mark Latham’s spray makes him an apologist for perpetrators of violence against women, by Wendy Tuohy (22 January 2016)

 ‘You do believe that Rosie Batty causes more harm than good?’
 Mark Latham challenged on Sunrise about controversial domestic violence comments on Triple M… as radio station is slammed for hiring him (23 January 2016)

 Rosie Batty responds to Mark Latham’s comments about domestic violence (25 January 2016)

 Alan Jones and Mark Latham talk about domestic violence (31 October 2016) Audio.
 See media follow-up here and in The Australia (behind paywall).
-Jenna ‘Destroy the Joint‘ Price also had to weigh in with some righteous fury.
+Jenna ‘Destroy the Joint‘ Price then had to weigh in with some righteous fury.

 In this interview with Bettina Arndt, former politicians Peter Beattie and Peter Reith discuss the non-feminist perspective on domestic violence (10 October 2016).
 On that note, see also this further video from Bettina entitled ‘Enough Talk, More Action’ (17 October 2019)